 Now, I know what you’re probably thinking.
 What is a synthetic oil doing on this list?
-What you may not know about this extended life synthetic motor oil is that it is actually meant to remain effective for longer periods of time.
+What you may not know about this extended life synthetic motor oil is that it is meant to remain effective for longer periods of time.
 It does what most other high mileage oils do and does its job well.

-Despite being a bit high on the price chart, Amsoil Extended Life Synthetic Motor Oil is definitely worth the trouble and a great investment for older engines.
+Despite being a bit high on the price chart, Amsoil Extended Life Synthetic Motor Oil is definitely worth its value and a great investment for older engines.

 Everything you invest in has to give you a good reason why you ought to throw in your money towards it.
 The same goes for high mileage oils.
 Remember that if you are out for these oils, then your car requires tender care.
-As such, the ol you pick out needs to offer the best care possible to ensure your engine lasts longer.
+As such, the oil you pick out needs to offer the best care possible to ensure your engine lasts longer.

 Here are some of the key areas to focus on: